The Radioactive Iodine Uptake Test (RAIU)

 The Radioactive Iodine Uptake Test (RAIU): Overview

-The radioactive iodine uptake test (RAIU) is a diagnostic test that measures the amount of radioactive iodine taken up by the thyroid gland.
-The test is used to diagnose or monitor conditions affecting the thyroid gland, such as hyperthyroidism, hypothyroidism, or thyroid nodules.
+The radioactive iodine uptake test (RAIU) is a diagnostic procedure that measures the amount of radioactive iodine absorbed by the thyroid gland.
+Since iodine is a crucial element needed by the thyroid to produce thyroid hormones, this test helps evaluate thyroid function and diagnose disorders affecting the gland.

 Why is the Radioactive Iodine Uptake Test (RAIU) Performed?